2024-08-03

 My site has over 80 galleries containing over 7000 pictures.
 For each picture I add, I make an entry in a text file with a caption and the filename, and copy the photo to a web directory.
 Then I run programs to generate web index files and thumbnails on my personal computer, and check them before I push the web index files and the photos to the private site.
 This setup means that I have to update my tools when browser or web technology changes.
 On the other hand, I control the privacy of the pictures and can improve the site whenever I want.

-The galleries I generate use CSS Sprites for fast loading, and use the practices described in High DPI Pictures to make sure that photos display crisply on modern screens.
+The galleries I generate use CSS Sprites for fast loading, and use the methods described in High DPI Pictures to make sure that photos display crisply on modern screens.

 I set up our living room computer, a Mac Mini, to show photos at random in the screensaver from a large collection.
-I use Photos to manage the picture library.
-I copy images into the Apple Photos app for display on the Mac.
+I use the Apple Photos app to manage the picture library.
+I copy images into a folder in Photos in for display by the Mac screensaver.

 I add pictures to a Photos album called "screen" if they should be in the random screensaver.